sandialabs/TIGER/README.md

 <sub> Graphical description of TIGER's usage of ping-pong BLAST for integrated genetic element (IGE) discovery.
 The corresponding regions of an IGE-bearing and uninterrupted reference genome pair (A) produce a sequence alignment pattern (B).
 Strand crossover presumably occurs with the direct repeat block (yellow).
 In TIGER (C), the first BLAST simultaneously locates the int-proximal end of the IGE and the attB, and the second locates the distal end of the IGE.
 (Image (c) CM Mageeney et. al, 2020)<sub>

 TIGER2 improves on TIGER by enabling integrated genomic element identification in cases where the whole putative island sequence is not present on a singular scaffold/contig.
-Ultimately, the TIGER2 update introduses two new “split” modes that yield split GIs, in addition to the intact GIs (Figure 1).
+Ultimately, the TIGER2 update introduces two new “split” modes that yield split GIs, in addition to the intact GIs.
 “CircleOrigin” mode finds split GIs that wrap around the origin of a circular replicon.
 “Cross” mode detects split GIs with termini on separate scaffolds.
 <p align="center">
   <img src=image-3.png />
 </p>